-- -raw materials: methods of prospecting, mining, concentration, conversion, processing, etc.;
+- -raw materials: methods of prospecting, mining, concentration, conversion, processing, etc;

-- -physics applied to nuclear energy;
+- ----physics applied to nuclear energy;

-- -physical chemistry of reactors;

-- -processing of radioactive material;
+- -processing of radiocactive material;

--applications of radioisotopes.
+- -application of radioisotopes.

-The Joint Centre shall organise specialised courses relating particularly to the training of prospectors and to the applications of radioisotopes.
+The Joint Centre shall organize specialized courses relating particularly to the training of prospectors and to the applications of radioisotopes.